 It is critical to remember you are being watched by everyone at the table including the dealer.
 You are being watched and scoped out by a staff person or a “shoeshiner” who gets a “balato”—Tagalog for good luck or goodwill money given away by a winning gambler—for calling his buddy when a live one (that’s you) arrives to play.

-Your ability to control yourself, whether you annoy the table or show you are solid player, is key—because you are being watched.
+Your ability to control yourself, whether you annoy the table or show you are a solid player, is key—because you are being watched.

 How you present your image to your opponents is your concrete, finite and literal personality and presentation.
 This ain’t no party; this ain’t foolin’ around.
 This is live poker and you can choose to be civil, well-mannered, well-bred, and make friends, or you can choose to end up on somebody’s poker dog-house profile list.